wp-plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.5 =

+The calendar has now been translated into Turkish and updated for WordPress version 4.2.

 = 3.4 =